-Brooke Willard is an attorney in the Labor and Employment section of Jackson Walker’s Houston office.
+Brooke Willard is an attorney in the Labor and Employment section of Jackson Walker’s Houston and Austin offices.
 Brooke advises and represents employers in all areas of labor and employment law, including matters involving discrimination, retaliation, sexual harassment, wage and hour disputes, and compensation disputes.

 Brooke also specializes in COVID-19 counseling and compliance.
 She takes pride in delivering practical advice to employers, empowering them to navigate the many issues presented by the pandemic.